-High Distinction (80% - 100%) Distinction (70% - 79%) Credit (60% - 69%) Pass (50% - 59%) Fail (<50%) week or at a minimum, 80% of the study weeks.
-70% and less than 80% of the study weeks.
-60% and less than 70% of the study weeks.
-50% and less than 70% of the study weeks. on the discussion board less than half of the weeks of the trimester.
-Understanding of contributions of fellow students Student demonstrates high level of understanding of other students' contributions to the discussion board by posting highly relevant follow-up questions and/or making highly thoughtful and constructive observations regularly.
-Student demonstrates good level of understanding of fellow students' contributions to the discussion board by regularly making relevant follow-up posts that are thoughtful and constructive.
-Student demonstrates some understanding of fellow students' contributions through asking questions and/or making follow- up posts which are relevant but with inadequacies in being thoughtful and constructive.
-Student post responses to fellow students' posts which are related to the topic but lack demonstration of good levels of understanding and thoughtfulness.
+High Distinction (80% - 100%) Distinction (70% - 79%) Credit (60% - 69%) Pass (50% - 59%) Fail (<50%) into the topic. terminology. uses correct terminology. terminology.
+Frequency of participation Student posts on the discussion board their contributions every week or at a minimum, 80% of the study weeks.
+Student posts on the discussion board their contributions between 70% and less than 80% of the study weeks.
+Student posts on the discussion board their contributions between 60% and less than 70% of the study weeks.
+Student posts on the discussion board their contributions between 50% and less than 70% of the study weeks.
+Student posts their contributions on the discussion board less than half of the weeks of the trimester.
+Understandin g and evaluating contributions of fellow students Student demonstrates high level of understanding of other students' contributions to the discussion board by posting highly relevant follow-up questions and/or making highly thoughtful and constructive observations regularly.
+Student demonstrates good level of understanding of fellow students' contributions to the discussion board by regularly making relevant follow-up posts that are thoughtful and constructive. contributions through asking questions and/or making follow- up posts which are Student post responses to fellow students' posts which are related to the topic but lack demonstration of good levels of understanding and thoughtfulness.
 Student does not demonstrate reading of fellow students' contributions or makes follow up posts that are not relevant or lacks understanding.

 Warning: uncontrolled when printed.

-Original Issue: 23 March 2020
+Original Issue:

-Drafted by Heads of Schools 12 March 2020
+Drafted by Heads of Schools

-Revised and Approved by the Executive Dean (ED) & Chair T&L: 19 March 2020
+Revised and Approved by the Executive Dean (ED) & Chair T&L:

-Current version 19 March 2020
+Current version

-Date of review extend by EMC 13 June 2023

-Review Date: 31 March 2024
+Review Date:

-Page 4 of 4